About the Author of the Blogsite, Not the Author of the Bible::

 Ezra 4:1-24 The Book of Ezra in [Smaller Chunks]

-Now, when the [enemies] of Judah & Benjamin heard that the children [people returned from] captivity [were building] a temple to the Lord God of Israel, they came to Zerubbabel & the [leaders] of the [forefather’s families] & said to them, Let us [rebuild] with you, [because] we seek your God, [like] you do.
+Now, when the [enemies] of Judah & Benjamin heard that the children [people returned from] captivity [were building] a temple to the Lord God of Israel, then they came to Zerubbabel & the [leaders] of the [forefathers’ families] & said to them, Let us [rebuild] with you, [because] we seek your God, [like] you do.

-We [will rebuild] a house to the Lord, our God of Israel ourselves, [like] king Cyrus of Persia commanded us.
-Then, the people of the land [tried to discourage] the people of Judah & troubled them in building.
+But we [will rebuild] a house to the Lord, our God of Israel ourselves, together [for] the Lord God of Israel, [like] king Cyrus of Persia commanded us.
+Then, the people of the land [tried to discourage] & [weaken] the hands of the people of Judah & troubled them in building.

-The Dinaites, the Apharsathchites, the Tarpelites, the Apharsites, the Archevites, the Babylonians, the Susanchites,the Dehavites, the Elamites & the rest of the nations,
+The Dinaites, the Apharsathchites, the Tarpelites, the Apharsites, the Archevites, the Babylonians, the Susanchites, the Dehavites, the Elamites & the rest of the nations,

-whom the great & noble Asnapper [a.k.a.
-Ashurbanipal] brought over & [put] in the cities of Samaria & the rest that are on this side [of] the [Euphrates] River, at [this] time.
+whom the great & noble Asnapper, [a.k.a.
+Ashurbanipal,] brought over & [put] in the cities of Samaria & the rest that are on this side [of] the [Euphrates] River, at [this] time.

 The king [should know] that the Jews [who] came up from you to us [have gone into] Jerusalem [& are] building the rebellious & bad city & have [put] up [its] walls & joined the foundations.

-Now, [pay attention & don’t] fail to do this.
+Now, [pay attention] & don’t fail to do this.
 Why should [this threat increase] & [harm] the kings?